Fel-ly/Golang-training/README.md

 # Golang-training
-This Repository contains lessons and exercises given during the Golang training by Digital Vibe Hub Ltd.
+This Repository contains lessons and exercises given during the Golang training by Digital Vibe Hub Ltd

 ## Exercise 1 -  Session 1